Auto Insurance

 How are insurance premiums determined?

-“For example, in many jurisdictions credit ratings can't be used to price auto insurance, but they can be used to price personal property,” says Kelly.
+“For example, in many jurisdictions, credit ratings can't be used to price auto insurance, but they can be used to price personal property,” says Kelly.

 Although all property and casualty insurance in Ontario is regulated by the Financial Services Regulatory Authority of Ontario (FSRA), only auto insurers have to get rate changes approved by FSRA.
-So while auto insurers can increase rates to ensure they’re still making a profit, the process is highly regulated.

-Potential risks are different when insuring a car compared to a home.
 Your car insurance rate will depend on things like your vehicle make, model, and year, age, and car insurance history, while a home insurance rate will depend on things like how much it costs to replace your home (or replacement value), how well maintained it is, and your proximity to a fire hydrant.

-But while only a few risk classification variables may overlap across insurance categories, “the statistical modelling would be very similar,” says Kelly.
+While some few risk classification variables may overlap across insurance categories, “the statistical modelling would be very similar,” says Kelly.

 Related: How do home insurance claims affect your rates?

-Where are your premiums going?
+Where is the money you put into your premiums going?

-Underwriting, which is the process of accepting financial risk in exchange for payment, is the main way that insurance providers make money.
 But fulfilling claims is not the only way they put those premiums to work.
-They also invest part of their revenue, with the expectation that the investment will later compound or otherwise provide further returns.
+They also invest part of their revenue, with the expectation that the investment will later compound, or otherwise provide greater returns.

-If the company is smaller, it may outsource its investment management, while larger providers are more likely to have in-house investment managers.
-And depending on how much risk the company is willing to take on, portfolios can vary.
+If the company is smaller, it may outsource its investment management, whereas larger providers are more likely to have in-house investment managers.

 “Typically, property and casualty insurers are fairly risk-averse, so they'll hold a well-diversified portfolio of both Canadian and international equities,” Kelly says.